 SHAKEN CNAM and RCD Model Overview

-Traditional CNAM which has been in use for many years in the telephone network from analog to digital telephones has provided the ability to display a 15-character string to the called party in a telephone call.
+Conventional Calling Name (CNAM) which has been in use for many years in the telephone network from analog to digital telephones has provided the ability to display a 15-character string to the called party in a telephone call.
 The 15-character string is used to display a caller or company name corresponding to the calling party.
 CNAM data can be retrieved from CNAM databases.

 Note: The 15-character string resulted from a limitation of the SS7 network and from telephone user equipment limitations.
 However, recently, in ATIS and 3GPP, eCNAM was defined and described in [ATIS-1000067], [3GPP TS 22.173] and [3GPP TS 24.196]. eCNAM extends the ability to provide a longer name with 35 characters in the display-name SIP parameter plus the delivery of meta data about the caller, including text and images (e.g., logos) in one or more Call-Info header fields.

-As the industry moves to more modern displays of calling party information like mobile phone displays, Caller-ID to the TV services, and different images, graphics at different sizes, using fonts and font sizes adapted to the device being displayed, a framework for the transport and authentication/verification of this rich data is required.
+As the industry moves to more modern displays, such as mobile phone and tablet/laptop displays, and home entertainment displays that support Caller-ID to the TV services, it becomes possible to render images, graphics and fonts to a called user that are adapted to the display capabilities of the called user’s device.
+Service Providers can take advantage of these new display capabilities to provide the called user with additional information about the identity of the caller and the reason for the call.
+This requires a framework for the transport and authentication/verification of this rich call data.

 This document provides a model and framework to extend SHAKEN to provide